 A number of researchers have attempted to estimate the behavioral effects of changes in income, wage rates, and the price of child care on various family decisions.
-Research on the relationship between child care and labor market participation in the U.S and the U.K. has mainly focused on the effect of child care costs on employment decisions (Heckman (1974), Blau and Robins (1988), Connelly (1992), Ribar (1992), Kimmel (1998), Powell (1997) among others).
+Research on the relationship between child care and labor market participation in the U.S and the U.K. has mainly focused on the effect of child care costs on employment decisions (Heckman 1974, Blau and Robins 1988, Connelly 1992, Ribar 1995, Averett et al 1997, Powell 1997, Viitanen 2004, among others).
 These studies have used a variety of methodologies to estimate these impacts taking into account the potential endogeneity of observed costs due to the heterogeneity in this good (particularly along the quality dimension).

 In one of the first examinations of this topic, Heckman (1974) estimates a child care price function which incorporates measures of the availability of child care and its costs; he pursues this strategy because he does not have cost data directly available.
-Blau and Robins (1988) included a regional average of day care expenditure as a proxy for price, but did not control for household-specific information such as the age of the youngest child.
-Connelly (1992) used predicted expenditures as an instrument for child care costs in an accompanying labor force participation equation; the cost instrument controlled for regional variation and family characteristics.
+Blau and Robins (1988) include a regional average of day care expenditure as a proxy for price, but did not control for household-specific information such as the age of the youngest child.
+Connelly (1992) uses predicted expenditures as an instrument for child care costs in an accompanying labor force participation equation; the cost instrument controlled for regional variation and family characteristics.
 Ribar (1992), using a more structural approach, considers expenditures per hour of care per child as a measure of child care costs.